What is Microblading?

 Disclaimer: Results will vary in all permanent cosmetic applications.
 Old, preexisting work may need extra applications to hide any discolorations or symmetry issues.

 The eyebrow area must be healthy, strong, non-sensitive, and non-irritated.

-- Do not pick, tweeze, wax, or perform electrolysis one week before procedure.
+- Do not pick, tweeze, wax, or tint eyebrows or perform electrolysis one week before procedure.

 - Do not tan two weeks prior or have a sunburned face.